DSchau/blog/content/blog/2018-06-15-graphql-most-of-the-parts/index.md

 ![14](./images/15-14.png)

 How would this be done in REST?
-I'm _sure_ there are solutions and libraries to achieve this--and please comment below with some links if you know of any--but utilizing a tool that makes it simple and has a defined, easily understood query language makes this a strong selling point of adopting GraphQL.
+I'm _sure_ there are solutions and libraries to achieve this--and please let me know if you know of any particularly good ones--but utilizing a tool that makes it simple and has a defined, easily understood query language makes this a strong selling point of adopting GraphQL.

 ![15](./images/16-15.png)